oroinc/documentation/cloud/maintenance/dif-environments.rst

       1.2.3-prod   # Branch of release 1.2.3 for "prod" environment
       1.2.3-stage  # Branch of release 1.2.3 for "stage" environment

-2. When preparing a new release, run a command with the `--tag` parameter depending on the environment.
+2. When preparing a new release, run a command with the `--reference` parameter depending on the environment.

    For example: